Bank of England (Appointment of Governor) Bill

 Description

-The bill modifies the Bank of England Act 1998.
-Specifically, it alters section 1, subsection (2), requiring the consent of the House of Commons Treasury Committee for the appointment of the Governor.
-The bill also amends paragraph 8 of Schedule 1, ensuring the Committee's consent is needed for the Governor's dismissal.
-The bill includes provisions to ensure the correct committee is referenced, even if its name or responsibilities change, with the Speaker of the House of Commons determining any such questions.
+The Bank of England (Appointment of Governor) Bill amends the Bank of England Act 1998.
+Specifically, it alters section 1, subsection 2, requiring the Monarch to obtain the consent of the House of Commons Treasury Committee before appointing the Governor of the Bank of England.
+The bill further ensures that the Committee's consent is also needed for the dismissal of the Governor.
+The bill also includes provisions to handle potential changes to the Committee's name or functions, stipulating that the Speaker of the House of Commons will resolve any ambiguity arising from such changes.
+The bill will come into effect immediately upon passage.

 Government Spending